campisano/cpp_tdd_2048_game/README.md

     - board is divided in 16 squares (four-by-four)
 0) there are numbers
     - number has a value
-    - value that must be greater than or equal to 2
+    - value must be greater than or equal to 2
     - value must be power of two